Time and Combat

 Evasion is a Melee technique by which a character actively tries to avoid being affected by hand to hand attacks.
 It involves possibly playing for time, 'feeling out' a foe's offense, or maybe just a serious desire to avoid being struck.
 Evading counts as a full action, which means one cannot attack in a turn that they are evading, but the benefit of this is that the evading character can easily avoid incoming damage.

-A black evasion ACT roll means one has bungled the attempt, and walked right into an attack.
+A black evasion ACT roll indicates failure, and that one walked right into an attack.
 Even if the attacker would've otherwise missed, they have managed to somehow strike thanks to the failed evasion.
 A red evasion ACT means the attack is avoided, while a blue adds a +1 RS to the evader's next action against that foe, and a yellow ACT adds a +2 RS to whatever offensive action the evader takes against his or her foe.

 An evasion can only be attempted against melee attacks, and then only against one opponent at a time.
 These include Bashing and Slashing attacks, as well as initial grappling attempts and any special attack powers or energy forms which are delivered on touch.